Department of Labor Logo United States Department of Labor

 As more freight is shipped across the country, additional diesel-powered trucks will be needed to carry freight wherever trains and pipelines are neither available nor economical.
 In addition, aging vehicles with diesel engines are likely to require more maintenance and repair, supporting the need for diesel technicians.

-However, demand for these workers may be reduced as more firms turn away from diesel-powered trucks in favor of electric ones, which require less maintenance and repair.
+However, demand for these workers may be reduced as more firms turn away from diesel-powered trucks and vehicles in favor of those that require less maintenance and repair.
 For example, trucks used for short-haul transportation, such as local delivery services, are expected to increasingly be electric.

 Percent Numeric